 This 4-week mini course will be taught by London District Catholic School Board Indigenous Education Cultural Advisor Ray John Jr. who is an Oneida knowledge keeper from Oneida Nation of the Thames near London, Ontario.
-The course will run two live sessions per week on Tuesdays and Thursdays from 7:00 PM to 8:00 PM on a Teams platform with an optional 30-minute discussion time at the end.
+The course will run two live sessions per week on Tuesdays and Thursdays from 7:00 PM to 8:00 PM on a Teams platform.
+The course will begin Tuesday, November 2 and end Thursday, November 25.
 Teachers are encouraged to attend the live sessions, but all sessions will be recorded as well.
 Other guest Indigenous and non-Indigenous teachers will also occasionally make an appearance to speak throughout the course.
 Above all else, Ray would love to encourage teachers to bring any and all questions and ideas to the course without fear of saying the wrong thing.
 Vibrant and fruitful discussion is a key goal of this course.

 The course will follow the following timeline:

-Week 1: Haudenosaunee language, life and beliefs before the arrival of European settlers.
+Week 1: Haudenosaunee life and beliefs before the arrival of European settlers.
 Lifestyle, clanship, men’s and women’s roles, and spirituality will all be covered.
-Teachers will also learn some Oneida language and be encouraged to try it out.

-Week 2: interactions between the Haudenosaunee and other Indigenous groups and Europeans before Confederation.
+Week 2: Haudenosaunee language.
+Teachers will learn some Oneida and what the language teaches about the Haudenosaunee people.
+Next, we will cover interactions between the Haudenosaunee and other Indigenous groups and Europeans before Confederation.
 Ray will explain the role of wampum belts at this crucial time in History and explain the time when the Haudenosaunee were a powerful force to be reckoned with by the colonial settlers.

 Week 3: events that took place after Confederation up to, but not including the Truth and Reconciliation Commission.
 Difficult topics such as the Indian Act, residential schools, Federal Indian Day Schools, the sixties scoop, and missing and murdered Indigenous women and girls will be covered in this week.

 Week 4: the impact of the Truth and Reconciliation Commission.
 Ray will also explain some basic nuts and bolts about navigating Indigenous life in the 21st century.
-He will explain the role of organizations such as federal schools on reserves, the Southwest Secretariat, N’Amerind, and Atlohsa to London and area Haudenosaunee people.
+He will explain the role of organizations such as federal schools on reserves, the Southwest Secretariat, N’Amerind, and Atlohsa to Haudenosaunee and other Indigenous people.

 Supporting Students with Autism